bluesky/bluesky/doc/source/plans.rst

 Here, "dimensions" are things independently scanned.
 They may be physical position (stepping motor), temperature, etc.

-We introduce jargon for two different kinds of a multi-motor scan.
+We introduce jargon for two different kinds of a multi-dimensional (multi-"motor") scan.
 Moving motors together in a joint trajectory is an "inner product scan."
 This is like moving an object along a diagonal by moving the x and y motors simultaneously.

 .. code-block:: python